dut-laowang/ml-aura-vl/README.md

 ## Usage

-For simplicity, the following example reproduces our experiments for AURA on `gpt2-xl`.
-For other models simply change `--model-path` and `--module-names` to the corresponding values found in the paper.
-Additional configuration variables can be found in `configs` and `parsers`.

 Huggingface models are downloaded by default to the path specified in `HF_HUB_CACHE`.
 For more information visit the official Huggingface website.

 ### 1. Extract Responses